 Chris works with organizations seeking to improve their work, communities seeking to improve their future, people looking to improve their lives.
 He holds and cares for process – the ways in which we work together – to encourage people to make their best possible contributions.
 He has an unflagging belief that the answers and leadership we need arise out of collaboration and conversation.
 By facilitating skillful dialogue, he does his best to hold space for futures to emerge.

-Chairman, Shorefast Foundation
+Chief Financial Officer, Shorefast Foundation

 Head, Local Economic & Employment Division (LEED), OECD

 A Canadian national, Sylvain Giguère joined the OECD in 1995, first to work in the Directorate for Employment, Labour and Social Affairs (DELSA).
 In 2002 he was appointed Deputy Head of the LEED Programme, where he developed a policy research agenda to help governments achieve better results by improving their ability to coordinate and target policy.
 The work has produced policy lessons on a broad spectrum, from employment, skills and inclusion to innovation, entrepreneurship and migration.
 LEED reports to a governing board of 36 countries and works extensively with emerging economies and practitioners around the world to get the broadest feedback.